CentOS/CentOS-Dockerfiles/bind/centos7/README.md

 dockerfiles-centos-bind
 ========================

-CentOS 7 dockerfile for Bind9 - based resolving & cache'ing (DNS server)
+CentOS 7 dockerfile for Bind9 - based resolving & cache'ing (DNS server).
+It is listening on IPv4 only.

 Configuration
 -----